szgaljic/f6/content/about/_index.md

 Stakeholders often focus on business needs, deadlines, and outcomes, while implementation teams think in terms of technical challenges, feasibility, and trade-offs.
 These two perspectives rarely align, leading to frustration, misalignment, and missed opportunities.
 The F6 Framework was created to bridge this gap.

-This framework defines six foundational aspects of software development: **Capability**, **Volatility**, **Dependency**, **Security**, **Resiliency**, and **Investment**.
+This framework defines six foundational aspects of software development: **Features**, **Dependencies**, **Security**, **Risk**, **Optimizations**, and **Investments**.
 These domains provide a structured way to hold conversations, find common ground, and unlock the trapped potential I’ve seen in so many stalled or misaligned projects.
 It’s a tool to foster understanding and collaboration, helping teams achieve the outcomes everyone is striving for.

 ## About Me